harrisonlab/phytophthora_fragariae/ONT_Assembly.md

 cd $ProjDir
 ```

-## Assemble a rough genome with canu
+## Assemble a rough genome with SMARTdenovo

 ### Adapter removal with porechop